DmaEvilCorp/DubPreampValve/README.md

 # DubPreampValve
 Project of dub preamp fully equipped with audio tubes.

+Audio tubes require very high voltages, the slightest mistake or inattention can kill you!

 Will be realized in monophonic, otherwise I might have to use a 12U rack :) and use a pallet truck to move it.
 1 microphone input.
 1 instrument input.